elliohow/fMRI_ROI_Analysis_Tool/README.rst

 ├── config_log.toml (log of settings used for analysis) └── copy_paramValues.csv (will be present if paramValues.csv was created before analysis)
 ```

-### paramValues.csv:
-* A `paramValues.csv` file containing the MRI parameter values of each scan should be in the base folder.
-To create this
-  file, select the 'Setup parameters' option in the GUI.
-Alternatively, when running without the GUI, pass
-  the --make_table flag when running `fRAT.py`, e.g. `fRAT.py --make_table`.

-  If "make_folder_structure" is true in `fRAT_config.toml`, then when one of these options to create `paramValues.csv`
-  is used, the folder structure required by fRAT will also be created.
-* To change which keywords to extract from file names when creating this table, edit the two critical parameters
-  options in the Parsing menu of the GUI.
-Alternatively edit the "parameter_dict1" and "parameter_dict2" options in
-  `config.toml`.
-Each critical parameter/parameter_dict list entry represents the name of the parameter and how it would
-  be represented in file name Even if not present in the file name, these options must still be filled in as they are
-  used elsewhere such as for labelling plots.
-* If the file names do not contain information about which parameters were used (such as the file name
-  `P1_MB3_S2_matchBW.nii` showing that multiband 3 and SENSE 2 were used), edit paramValues.csv so it contains the correct
-  information.

-### anat folder:
-* A single skull stripped anatomical volume should be placed in a folder called "anat" with the suffix "_brain".
-* If you are using the BBR cost function for functional to anatomical registration -- which also requires a FAST
-  segmentation to have been ran (see below) -- then a second, whole head, non-brain extracted volume should also be
-  placed in the "anat" folder.
-This second file should not contain the word "brain" in the file name.

-### If aligning to FSL FAST segmentation (recommended):
-* FSL's FAST segmentation can be used to only include grey matter voxels in the analysis, FAST segmentations do not need
-  to be completed before running fRAT analysis.
-* Output of FAST should be placed in a folder called "fslfast".
-All files output by fast should be placed in this folder.
-* FAST segmentation is recommended when cortical regions are being examined.
-Support for subcortical regions may
-  be added in the future.
-* As FAST requires a skull stripped anatomical volume, it is highly recommended that the accuracy of this skull
-  stripping is assessed before running FAST.
-Overly conservative skull stripping can lead to skull being retained in the
-  resulting image, which FAST may then misidentify as grey matter.
-Conversely, overly liberal skull stripping can lead to
-  parts of the brain being removed, meaning that these voxels will also not be included in any ROIs.
-* Consider using [optiBET](https://montilab.psych.ucla.edu/fmri-wiki/optibet/) if having issues with standard skull
-  stripping methods as this method has produced the best results so far.
-* If aligning to FAST segmentation, it will also be possible to use the more accurate BBR cost function when aligning
-  the functional volumes to anatomical volumes.
-This will require an additional whole head, non-brain extracted volume
-  to be placed in the "anat" folder.

-### Shell scripts
-For shell scripting multiple analyses/plots, flags can be passed when running fRAT.py to specify the fMRI file locations
-(for scriping multiple analyses), or the location of the JSON files outputted by the fRAT (for scripting plotting),
-e.g. `fRAT.py --brain_loc BRAIN_LOC --json_loc JSON_LOC`.
-Help text for available flags can be accessed with the
-command: `fRAT.py --help`.

 ## Potential errors
 ### Multicore processing